bluesky-social/atproto/docs/specs/xrpc.md

 #### `400` Invalid request

 The request is invalid and was not processed.
-Expecations:

-- `Content-Type` header must be `application/json`.
-- Response body must match the [InvalidRequest](#invalidrequest) schema.

 #### `401` Authentication required